Pull to refresh

 Overview

-The five-hour meeting collapsed.
-On January 20, Syrian President al-Sharaa and SDF commander Mazloum Abdi met in Damascus with the defense and foreign ministers present—the highest-level direct talks since the January 18 ceasefire.
-Al-Sharaa offered Mazloum the position of Deputy Defense Minister and asked him to nominate Hasakah's governor in exchange for cutting PKK ties and accepting Syrian forces into the province.
+Al-Sharaa offered Mazloum the position of Deputy Defense Minister in exchange for cutting PKK ties and accepting Syrian forces into Hasakah.
 Mazloum requested that Hasakah remain under full SDF administration.
-Al-Sharaa refused, conditioning the agreement on Interior Ministry forces entering Hasakah.
-The talks collapsed entirely.
-Within hours, Damascus announced a four-day ceasefire through January 24 and Syrian forces began deploying toward Hasakah—the last major SDF-held city.
-Trump called al-Sharaa the same day, securing a pledge not to advance on Hasakah while affirming Kurdish rights 'within the framework of the Syrian state.'
-But by January 21, Syrian forces controlled Raqqa city, al-Hol ISIS detention camp, and were positioned outside Hasakah.
-The question shifted from whether the SDF survives to whether it surrenders or fights.
+Al-Sharaa refused, and the talks collapsed.
+Within hours, Damascus announced a four-day ceasefire through January 24, and Syrian forces began deploying toward Hasakah, the last major SDF-held city.
+Trump called al-Sharaa the same day, securing a pledge not to advance on Hasakah while affirming Kurdish rights within the Syrian state.
+By January 21, Syrian forces controlled Raqqa city and al-Hol detention camp, positioned outside Hasakah.

 Key Indicators